demofly/hn-vz-template-tools/README.md

 ## How to start to use it?
 ### Select a CT with a clean actual Debian installation
 Deploy a clean CT on you PVE HN (master) node.
 Let we suppose it has CT ID 100.
+Don't use this CT for any purposes except tempate creation, because it's logs will be truncated every time you create a template from it!

 ### Clone this tool:
 ```